 Ingredients and substitutions

 Rump steak.
-Juicy, affordable, and perfect for fast cooking.
-You could also use flank steak, sirloin, skirt steak or flat iron steak.
+You can use a whole rump that you've divided up, a steak, or other versions (e.g. flank, sirloin, skirt steak or flat iron steak).
 The key is to slice against the grain and not overcook to keep the beef tender.

 Vegetables.
 I used brown onion, red pepper and Bok choy based on Seasonality and what was affordable.
 You can substitute with other vegetables you like such as carrots, zucchinis, even mushrooms.